Feneric/Anteform/README.rst

 it is a fully playable (although not yet winnable) game with its own backstory, plot, setting, and characters.

-It was written using the Minima engine for `PICO-8`_, and when completed will be playable online through the Lexaloffle PICO-8 site and available for download for Linux, macOS, MS-Windows, and Raspberry Pi through the `Anteform Itch.io page`_.
+It was written using the Minima Engine for `PICO-8`_, and can be played online on the `Anteform at Lexaloffle page`_ and available for download for Linux, macOS, MS-Windows, and Raspberry Pi through the `Anteform Itch.io page`_.

 .. image:: AnteformValley.png